 TGaz editors: please modify page 167, L10-12 of 11az_D3.0 as follows:

 The ISTA shall set the I2R Rep subfield and R2I Rep subfield of the STA Info field in the Ranging NDP Announcement frame to the RSTA Assigned I2R Rep and the RSTA Assigned R2I Rep values respectively, corresponding to the RSTA.
+Both RSTA Assigned R2I Rep and RSTA Assigned I2R Rep shall be greater than 0. (#5435, 5452, 5376)

 Transmission of a ranging NDP